Jesse Joyner, PhD

 Do you juggle?
 If so, what are some surprising things you’ve learned about juggling in your life?
 If you don’t juggle, what are some surprising things you’ve learned about life from your interests, hobbies, and work?

-2 thoughts on “Three Surprising Things I’ve Learned from Juggling”
+2 responses to “Three Surprising Things I’ve Learned from Juggling”